deekshaarora12/pong-stage-deekshaarora12/Stage0/give-me-a-name.md

 ### Scenario: Change UserDetails

-  Given username and email, the user is loggedin
+  Given username and email
+  the user is loggedin

-  When the user enters newusername not equal to old one, after clicking change UserDetails
+  When the user enters newusername not equal to old one after clicking change UserDetails

   Then the newusername is changed

 ### Scenario: Change Password

-  Given username, email and password, user is loggedin
+  Given username and email and password user is loggedin

-  When the user clicks on change password, enters new password
+  When the user clicks on change password enters new password

   Then the new password is verified through email